-Trains from Madrid to Rome cover the 1363 km long route taking on average 44 h 50 min with our travel partners like Renfe SNCF.
+Trains from Madrid to Rome cover the 1363 km long route taking on average 30 h 3 min with our travel partners like Renfe-SNCF or Intercity Notte.
 Normally, there is 1 train operating per day, including direct services available.
-Travellers depart most frequently from Madrid-Puerta de Atocha and arrive in Roma Termini.
+Travellers depart most frequently from Madrid-Puerta de Atocha-Almudena Grandes and arrive in Roma Termini.

 Find the best journey from Madrid to Rome with Renfe-SNCF.
 Comparing timetables and prices and booking the most affordable trip has never been easier with over 1000 travel operators on Omio.